Cherry Creek Rafting

 Cherry Creek rafting trips are considered one of the classic, most challenging whitewater experiences in the world.
 Over 8 miles of the run is actually on the Upper Tuolumne River.
 However, it’s name, Cherry Creek, comes from the 3/4 of a mile of “the Creek” paddlers typically run before it meets with the Tuolumne River.
 Fun, big rapids with consistent summer flows and easy access makes this a great weekend run.
 Gaining Wild and Scenic River status in 1984 the canyon is quite scenic if you are relaxed enough to enjoy the views.
 The river action is non-stop requiring boaters to always be focused in the present.
 Above 2000 cfs kayakers find the holes much more sticky and rafters can find things get out of control quickly.

-Coming from the bottom of Cherry Creek reservoir, the water is cold so kayakers prefer drytops in the heat of the California summer and rafters typically wear farmer john wetsuits to protect from cold and rocky swims.
-Summer releases are typically early which means getting on the water around 7 or 8 am and staying on the 3 hour bubble of water to end up at take-out around noon at Meral’s Pool, the Tuolumne River Put-in.
+Coming from the bottom of Cherry Creek reservoir, the water is cold so kayakers prefer drytops even in the heat of the California summer.
+Rafters typically wear farmer john wetsuits to protect from cold and rocky swims.
+Summer releases are early which means getting on the water around 7 or 8 am and staying on the 3 hour bubble of water to end up at take-out around noon at Meral’s Pool, the Tuolumne River Put-in.
 Hanging in the shade with a cold drink during the heat of the day after a successful run is a glorious feeling.

 Outfitters have high standards for people wanting to run the river.
 Commercial Cherry Creek rafting trips require paddlers to complete a swim training where they have to swim across the river into an eddie in fast current.
 Paddlers then have to swim under the raft.
 Those unable to complete these tasks hike a trail 3/4 mile back to the put-in with the shuttle driver.